elegant-scipy/elegant-scipy/markdown/ch3.markdown

 azimuths = scan['position']['az']  # Get all azimuth measurements
 ```

-To construct an array such as the above from scratch, one would do:
+To construct an array such as the above from scratch, one would first
+set up the appropriate dtype:

 ```python
 dt = np.dtype([('time', np.uint64),